 Networking can be done online or off-line.
-Here we mainly focus on offline but making the most of your social networks online is just as vital.
+Making the most of your social networks online is particularly vital.
 Read our guide to using social media to find jobs.

 Here are some networking tips to start you off:

 - Draw up your list of contacts – think of all the people you know such as former teachers, employers, family and friends and tell them you’re looking for work.
 They might be able to help you or know someone else who could.
 Make sure they know what you’re looking for

 - Ask for an introduction – if someone you speak to knows of someone that might be able to help you, ask them if they will introduce you

-- Find events – look for networking events, industry conferences, jobs fairs, talks/webinars and workshops.
+- Find online events – look for networking events, industry conferences, jobs fairs, talks/webinars and workshops.
 Some conferences etc. have been cancelled due to COVID-19 but many are still happening online.
 Introduce yourself to as many people as you can and ask if you can stay in touch.
 A polite introductory email may be the best first step

 - Search contacts on social media – search for and join business networks on sites such as LinkedIn and Facebook.
 Check out our advice on using social media to improve your chances of finding work

 - Get your pitch ready – think of what you would say if asked “tell me about yourself”.
 Read more on interview techniques